topfreegames/pitaya-admin/README.md

   `getProtos=["1"]`

-  Specifies if the documentation will have protobuff message names when set to 1.
+  Specifies if the documentation will have protobuf message names when set to 1.

 * **Response Example**